AnuR1234/Master_Thesis_codebase/README.md

 ## Overview

 This repository contains the implementation and evaluation of different Retrieval-Augmented Generation (RAG) architectures for SAP ABAP code documentation, developed as part of my master's thesis.
-The project explores both closed-source and open-source approaches, evaluates their performance, and includes experiments with fine-tuned language models.
+The project explores both closed-source and open-source approaches, evaluates their performance using a triangulated approach, which includes automated scoring using the DeepEval framework, comparative evaluations with LLMs as judges, and reviews by expert SAP ABAP developers.
+It includes experiments with fine-tuned open-source language models for generating technical documentation of ABAP code files and their evaluation with the base model and its equivalent state-of-the-art closed model.

 ## Repository Structure